pankajjs/algobit/README.md

     3. Docker: Recommended for containerizing and running the microservices and other dependencies consistently across different environments.

 ## Installation
-Each microservice requires its dependencies to be installed.
-Navigate to each microservice's directory and install the dependencies using npm:

 ```
 yarn install
 ```